 Check Pressure When Tires Are Cold

 Tire pressures given by auto manufacturers factor in this heat buildup as the tires go down the road.
-Checking cold pressure ensures the operating (hot) pressure is what the car manufacturer intended it to be.
+Checking cold pressure ensures the operating pressure is what the car manufacturer intended it to be.

 OK great, tire inflation pressure is measured in PSI or kPa, but that still doesn't answer the question!

 What pressure should your vehicle's tires be inflated to?
-Well, like many things in life, it depends. (sigh)
+Well, like many things in life, 'it depends'. (sigh)

 Portable Air Compressor Features To Consider

 - Power cord and air hose length - You need to have a power cord that's long enough to reach the power source and have the air compressor sitting safely outside.
-And you need to have an air hose that reaches from the air compressor to your tire valve with ease.
+Also, you need to have an air hose that reaches from the air compressor to your tire valve with ease.

 - Power cord and air hose quality - a cheap air hose and/or power cord will fail after being used a while.
-Look for a portable tire inflator that has an air hose that will stand up over time.
+Look for a portable tire inflator that has an air hose that stands up over time.
 You need a power cord that not only is heavy enough gauge wire to handle the power load, but also has quality electrical connections.

 - Duty cycle (run time) - how long you can run a car air compressor before it has to be rested in order to cool off.